 Sidcup theory test centre is a convenient option for those living in and around the Greater London area who prefer to avoid the busier parts of the city.
 Parking can be a bit of an issue, though, so the centre is particularly suited to those who don’t mind taking the bus!

 Checked off the theory test and ready to move on?
 Time to start thinking about the practical driving test.
-Get one booked in as soon as possible (you may have to content with long wait times) and work on those driving skills.
+Get one booked in as soon as possible (you may have to contend with long wait times) and work on those driving skills.
 If you’re from Sidcup, your nearest test centres are Sidcup itself and Belvedere.
 Remember, you’ll need the number from your theory test pass certificate to book a practical test, so don’t lose it!

 Not managed to get the theory certificate in the bag yet?
-Not everyone is lucky enough to pass first time.
+Not everyone is lucky enough to pass the first time.
 Just book yourself another one (leaving a gap of 3 working days between each test) and revise the areas you slipped up on.
 At least you’ll know exactly what to expect the second time around!

 Whether you’re a competent driver or have never been in a car before, PassMeFast has a course that can get you out on the road as soon as possible.
 Take a look at what we have to offer, make your selection and get booked in!
 Alternatively, you can give us a call on 0333 123 4949 and discuss your options further.